Originally published in ‘zine issue #28, 2003

 (Earache)

 This is a violent death metal attack, 12 songs in 2 movements.
 It sounds like a Nazi battleship reincarnated as a CD, and damn it, that’s a good thing!
 Usurper is playing here a perfect cross between death metal and classic heavy metal, which means it pummels with double bass and growling vox and it has killer riffs and hooks which bear repeated listening.
 Their execution is flawless.
 The best thing is that the album is sequenced well as a whole, with strong cuts one after another.
 Production wise it is crisp, clear, and mastered LOUD!
-I recommend it to anyone reading this ‘zine; you need a shock to your comatose brains, and this album will certainly do a number
+I recommend it to anyone reading this ‘zine; you need a shock to your comatose brains, and this album will certainly do a number on you fuckers.
+Fuck.

 (by Adam Perry) ■